camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 ![The Zab river in Iraqi Kurdistan]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/zab_river.jpg)

 It was getting dark so we decided to overshoot Lalish and spend the night in Duhok, a medium-sized city flooded with Christian and Yazidi refugees who had fled the onslaught of the Islamic States.
 As non-Muslims, these groups were vulnerable to persecution by ISIS - especially Yazidis, who aren't *people of the book* (followers of Abrahamic religions who are fellow monotheists) and are frequently referred to as 'devil worshippers' by their neighbors.
+This is possibly the result of an unfortunate linguistic coincidence: a dubious connection between the pronunciation of the Yezidi deity _Tawsi Melek_ and _shaitan_ (satan).

 The next morning we decided to cheat and hire a taxi to drive us to Lalish.
 We weren't sure what reception we would have and wanted the legitimacy of a paid-ride.
 Our driver, a Muslim, was nervous about the prospect of bringing us into a den of devil-worshippers, but agreed and became as enthusiastic about the road trip as we were.

 ![The taxi ride to Lalish]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/taxi_to_lalish.gif)

 On the way to Lalish I saw a column of black smoke pouring up from the horizon.
-As we approached I noticed the smoke stack - a huge belching oil refinery.
-Not long after the car broke down, and Eason and our driver spent a half an hour replacing the gas pump.
+As we approached I noticed the smoke stack of a huge oil refinery.
+Not long after that the car broke down.
+Eason and our driver spent a half an hour replacing the gas pump.
 Our driver brought us into the narrow meandering valley of Lalish and dropped us off in a mostly empty parking lot.
 He told us he'd come back and pick us up in a couple hours.

 ![Our car broke down on the way to Lalish]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/car_broke_down_lalish.jpg)

 Yazidis believe that god created the world by casting a white pearl into the cosmic ocean.
 As it sunk into the depths, the pearl shattered, becoming the substance from which the material universe would be formed.
 To assist in his work, god created the Peacock Angel, Tawsi Melek.
 Six more angels were fashioned by god to assist Tawsi Melek, greatest of the angels, in his creation of the world.

 After the earth was created it began shaking uncontrollably.
 Tawsi Melek descended from heaven in the form of a peacock and stopped the shaking.
 He then transferred the rainbow colors of his plumage to the earth, filling it with flora and fauna.
-The place that Tawsi Melek descended to is Lalish.
+The place that Tawsi Melek descended is Lalish.

 ![The valley of Lalish, full of weird spire buildings]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/lalish_scenery.jpg)